-Slide Mountain Trail is a 6.3 mile heavily trafficked loop trail located near Big Indian, NY that features beautiful wild flowers and is rated as moderate.
+Slide Mountain Trail is a 6.3 mile heavily trafficked loop trail located near Big Indian, New York that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from January until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash